6 Tips on Writing Marketing Strategies for Your Coworking Space

 One of the ways to get a competitive edge and to spread your marketing efforts is to offer special perks and benefits to both new and current members.
 One really successful perk is to offer rent/membership fee discounts for referrals.

-6. Consider Additional Value-Added options
+6. Additional value-added options

 Offering things like day care and a group insurance plan are big draws.
 If you do offer any of these “extras,” be sure that you are promoting them everywhere.
 These can solve some big issues for potential members.

-Christopher K. Mercer, CEO of Citatior, has only remote working staff.
+Christopher Mercer, CEO of Citatior, has only remote working staff.
 He speaks to the importance of benefits this way: “We try to help our staff find coworking spaces.
 We look first for standard resources, like a good physical environment, reliable and fast Internet, plenty of equipment (faxes, printers, phones, media studios, etc.) Next, we look for the extras—these are the things that can tip a coworking facility over the edge for us.”

-This list of eight strategies should get you started.
+This list of six strategies should get you started.
 Above all, remember this: You’re offering a valuable service.
 If you can make it more valuable than your local competition, you will fill up and stay full.

 Author Bio: James Scott is an independent blogger and a marketing consultant to small businesses.
 He is especially passionate about team building and management, having run his own company for a number of years.
 His key to a successful team?
 Delivering the best possible working experience and environment.